 Fiscal Service has implemented scorecards and metrics to track reporting differences government-wide by federal entity.
 Scorecards will be updated quarterly and disseminated to significant entities and other entities as determined by Fiscal Service.
 The purpose of the metrics is to monitor progress on resolving or explaining material intra-governmental differences.
 Refer to Appendix 5, subsection 2.4, for further information on the timeline for these scorecards and metrics as well as related federal entity requirements.

 In accordance with OMB Circular No. A-136, significant entities and other entities should reconcile their intra-governmental balances with their trading partners and resolve all resulting differences prior to submitting their final GTAS ATB.
+Note that at year-end, federal entities should leverage the pre-year-end report that is provided prior to the final GTAS reporting window, and tools within GTAS, to determine what outstanding IGT differences exist.
+IGT differences should be resolved prior to the close of the GTAS Reporting Window.
+Entities need to work directly with their trading partners to reconcile intra-governmental balances and resolve resulting differences.
 Additionally, significant entities and their auditors should review the prior year-end scorecard to determine if a prior-year journal voucher was processed.
 If so, then the significant entity should identify the reason for the journal voucher as well as how to prevent the adjustment in the current year.

-Reconciling data (reported as BETC in Central Accounting Reporting System) against Entity Reported Adjusted Trial Balance Data (reported in GTAS) can be done two ways.
+Reconciling data (reported as Business Event Type Code (BETC) in Central Accounting Reporting System) against Entity Reported Adjusted Trial Balance Data (reported in GTAS) can be done two ways.
 They are listed below.

 If no Failed Edits or Proposed Analytical Edits appear after GTAS ATB upload, then the data and ATB Data are reconciled, and no further action is necessary.

-Significant entities must comply with the following instructions using the comparative, audited consolidated and department-level financial statements:
+Significant entities must comply with the following instructions using the comparative, audited consolidated and entity financial statements:

 Fiscal Service provides the CFO Representations Form for Intra-governmental Activity and Balances (including instructions) on the GTAS website.